 Ben-Hur delivered, breaking many records (for revenue, Academy Awards, the longest musical score, the largest set), while also marking the beginning of the era’s end.
 The films that followed in a similar vein like King of Kings (1961) and The Greatest Story Ever Told (1965) got a much cooler reception—although the genre would stagger on in the less pious form of the Italian sword-and-sandal flicks.

 It’s no surprise, then, that Ben-Hur smacks of an earlier age: it was old-fashioned even when it was new.
 But perhaps this was inevitable.
-Producer Sam Zimbalist and director William Wyler had been working since the days of silents, and their film was based on the hugely successful 1880 novel Ben-Hur: A Tale of the Jesus by Lew Wallace.
+Producer Sam Zimbalist and director William Wyler had been working since the days of silents, and their film was based on the hugely successful 1880 novel Ben-Hur: A Tale of the Christ by Lew Wallace.
 This had remained popular into the 1930s despite being the kind of book where people say things like “our horses of the best blood are derived from the Nesaean pastures of Persia”; informality and wit are not its strong suits, and its leaden tone is reflected in the movie.

 Similarly, the existence of two earlier film versions (a major MGM production of 1925 and an obscure, one-reel short of 1907), as well as a long-running stage play, must have bound Ben-Hur to the styles of the past.
 Even the employment of fine writers—including the relatively highbrow playwright Christopher Fry, and the novelist and pundit Gore Vidal—failed to lift Ben-Hur into modernity.
 Indeed, they were asked by Wyler to make the dialogue of the original scriptwriter Karl Tunberg (who received the only screen credit) less contemporary.